Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     	imageName:"2019-02-08--10-33-36.jpg"
 ```

-*   Delete Query using imageDate to save everything after a certain date:
+*   Delete Query using imageDate to delete everything after a certain date:
 ```
 SELECT * FROM SOURCE Camera1 AS results WITH
     	operation:"delete",